cihanyrtsvr/Cannolo_code/Theory_Interview_Questions/Question_Geek.md

-# Interview Question From GeeksForGeeks
+# Interview Question From GeeksForGeeks -Junior level

 ## Q1: What is difference between C and C++ ?
 Explain the advantages of C++.